-- If you are an applicant who does not have access to Student Central, you can raise your Stage 1 Appeal by contacting admissions@ucem.ac.uk. - If you are appealing against a disciplinary decision or decisions of the Fitness to Study Panel, you should begin at Stage 2 because Stage 1 does not apply to disciplinary decisions.
+- This procedure applies to all programmes validated by the University College of Estate Management.
+Students on programmes validated by the University of Reading should refer to Appendix A of the Student Appeals Procedure (opens new window) when they have completed Stage 1 of the UCEM Appeals process, if they are not satisfied with the outcome of Stage 1. - If you are an applicant who does not have access to Student Central, you can raise your Stage 1 Appeal by contacting admissions@ucem.ac.uk - If you are appealing against a disciplinary decision, you should begin at Stage 2 because Stage 1 does not apply to disciplinary decisions.

-Appendix C: Overview of UCEM Complaints Process
+Appendix C Overview of UCEM Complaints Process